Jessica-2019/Zhang2019NBT/README.md

 If you used these scripts, please cited the paper below:

 Zhang, et.al.
 Transporter NTR1.1B contributes the association of root microbiota and nitrogen use in rice.
 2019.
-Nature Biotechnology.
+Nature Biotechnology. doi: http://doi.org/10.1038/s41587-019-0104-4